 Current Restrictions on Water Waste

 On June 20, 2017 the City Council removed the City's Level 2 Water Alert.
-However, there are certain water conservation regulations that are in effect year-round, regardless of whether or not a water supply shortage level has been declared by the City.
+However, certain water conservation regulations are in effect year-round, regardless of whether or not a water supply shortage level has been declared by the City.
 There are also additional, specific regulations that apply if a water supply shortage level has been declared.
 For complete regulations, and regulations for the current water supply level, please refer to Ordinance 13.12.050.

 City of San Clemente Water Conservation Ordinance

 San Clemente Water Supply Reliability Self-Certification